Asc91/dumb_calculator/README.md

 # What works
-- simple arithmetic expressions
+- simple arithmetic expressions (BODMAS)
+- simple bitshift operations (l_shift, r_shift, and, or)

 # what doesn't work
-- brackets
-- anything other than numbers operations (bitwise operations, hex, binary etc)
+- Hex or binary numbers, exponentials or complex functions

 # How does it work
 - Takes expression as stdin input